I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_vidpntopology_interface.md

 ## -description
-The DXGK_VIDPNTOPOLOGY_INTERFACE structure contains pointers to functions that belong to the <a href="display.vidpn_topology_interface">VidPn Topology interface</a>, which is implemented by the video present network (VidPN) manager.
+The DXGK_VIDPNTOPOLOGY_INTERFACE structure contains pointers to functions that belong to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570560">VidPn Topology interface</a>, which is implemented by the video present network (VidPN) manager.